Michael233ctrl/FlaskCRM/README.md

 # Flask CRM
 [![Coverage Status](https://coveralls.io/repos/github/Michael233ctrl/FlaskCRM/badge.svg?branch=rebuild)](https://coveralls.io/github/Michael233ctrl/FlaskCRM?branch=rebuild)
 ___
-##Description
+## Description

-####Flask CRM is a simple web application that allows you to manage your company and interact with customers.
+#### “Flask CRM” is a web application that allows users to record information about clients, products, and orders.

 The current version provides you functionality like:

+- Storing customers, products, and orders in a database;
+- Display the list of customers, products, and orders;
-- display a list of all customers, products, and orders.
+- Updating the list of customers, products, and orders (adding, editing, removing);
-- display particular customer or product.
-- search customers and products.
-- update, create and delete customers, products, and orders.
+- Display number of customers, products, and orders;

-##Installation
+- Display information about a specific customer, product, and order;
+- Search customers and products.

+## Installation

-####Clone repository:
+#### Clone repository:
 ```
 git clone https://github.com/Michael233ctrl/FlaskCRM.git
 ```
-####Move to cloned folder:
+#### Move to cloned folder:
 ````
 cd FlaskCRM/
 ````